 Accept the discomfort

-It’s okay to disagree and held different opinions.
+It’s okay to disagree and hold different opinions.
 It’s just that we are not used to it.
-Accept the discomfort that comes along with this.
+Accept the discomfort that comes along with this and push through it.

-Before seeing your family, take a minute to think about what they do that irritates or hurts you.
-So you are on the lookout when sensitive questions come along or sensitive subjects are brought up.
+Before seeing your family, take a minute to think about what irritates or hurts you.
+That way, you are on the lookout when sensitive questions come along or sensitive subjects are brought up.
 Make a plan or at least prepare a peaceful answer.
-Or as one of my friends once told me: “Oriana, tell them what they want to hear”.
-Out of love keep the peace.
+Or as one of my friends once told me: “Tell them what they want to hear.”
+Out of love, keep the peace.

-Once you’ve admitted to yourself that you uncomfortable, and you’ve made a plan for how you will manage any possible conflict, start to think positive- I know it sounds so cliche.
-Pero, think of all the amazing things happening at the dinner: Everyone was able to attend the dinner, the Latin food it’s amazing, I’m thankful that I have a day off from work… la lista sigue.
+Once you’ve admitted to yourself that you’re uncomfortable, and you’ve made a plan for how you will manage any possible conflict, start to think positively – I know it sounds so cliche…pero, think of all the amazing things happening at the dinner.
+Everyone was able to attend the dinner, the Latin food is amazing, be thankful that we have a day off from work… la lista sigue.

 Manage your alcohol intake

 A very tricky tip, especially in some Latin Households.
-Pero, if you know conflict it’s most likely to happen to add alcohol into the situation can only make things more complicated.
-It’s often smart to limit alcohol during times like these, so you are 100% present on how you react and deal with conflicts.
+Pero, if you know conflict that is most likely to happen, adding alcohol to the situation can only make things more complicated.
+It’s often smart to limit alcohol intake during times like these, so you are 100% present on how you react and deal with conflicts.

-If not consuming alcohol during dinner it’s not a choice, it is advisable to limit the intake to the minimum.
+If not consuming alcohol during dinner is not a choice, it is advisable to limit the intake to a minimum.

 Reschedule to see your family another time